This post may contain affiliate links. Please see my disclosure policy for details.

 The chariot is not just a statue but actually a temple that is dedicated to Lord Vittala, another aspect of Lord Vishnu.

 It’s an awesome place to wander around and get your classic super tourist picture by it!

 Save this list of things to do in Hampi for later!

-There is honestly so much to do in Hampi you will need at least a few days to get round all of it.
+There is honestly so much to do in Hampi that you will need at least a few days to get around all of it.

 You really feel like you’re on an adventure or stumbled into the ancient times of India.

 If you haven’t thought of visiting Hampi yet, I would put this on your list.
 If you’re not convinced, here’s some more Hampi travel wanderlust.

 Where to stay in Hampi | Hampi Hotels

 There aren’t really any luxury hotels which are in the city of Hampi itself, but I would highly recommend the Orange County Resort which is located a few kilometres away.

 The stay included breakfast and an outdoor jacuzzi, I was in heaven!